 - Unrelated Minors: A minor who is unrelated to the host student may visit College-owned housing if he/she is invited to do so by a host student and is under the direct supervision of the host student at all times.
 The minor must be registered for the day (registration will not count against the host student's overnight guest days).
-The minor may not stay overnight, and must leave the Residence by 10:00pm. - Exceptions: This policy does not apply to college-sponsored events, such as Admissions Events, in which the supervisory staff oversee and designate responsible host students. - Guest Visitation: Monday through Sunday All non-minor guests, including residential students, may not enter a residence prior to 9:00 a.m., and guests must leave campus residential units by 10:59 p.m., unless the host student has registered their guest with the Security office or completed an online guest registration form. - Guest Registration: Student hosts should make every attempt to consult other roommates prior to inviting guests to stay overnight.
-Overnight guests, those staying past 11:00 p.m., may not stay more than two consecutive nights.
-Student hosts are permitted to have 10 guest days per term, including weekends.
-Guests of students are permitted to stay for a total of 10 days per term, including weekends.
-Guests are reported utilizing the Guest Registration Form found on the website under the campus life link http://www.centralpenn.edu/guest or by registering at the Public Safety Office.
-Upon receiving a guest registration a Resident Assistant will conduct a guest meet and greet.
+The minor may not stay overnight, and must leave the Residence by 10:00pm. - Exceptions: This policy does not apply to college-sponsored events, such as Admissions Events, in which the supervisory staff oversee and designate responsible host students.

+Non-Student Guest Overnight Visitation

+The following apply to Non-Student Guests/Hosts for Overnight Visits: